EnterpriseLibrary/data-access-application-block/docs/Overview.md

      </add>
    </oracleConnectionSettings>
 ```
-  1. `name` points to the name of a connection string from section 2 above.
+  1. The `name` attribute in the `<add>` element points to the name of a connection string from section 2 above.
+  2. in each package, the `name` in the `<add>` element is a package name, which will be prefixed to the
+     stored procedure specified in the `prefix` attribute.

 ### Code Examples

  [1]: https://docs.microsoft.com/en-us/previous-versions/msp-n-p/dn440726(v=pandp.60)